aksommerville/egg-202405/README.md

 - - Egg itself doesn't use ROM hashes.
 - [ ] Refactor egg_native_export.c and egg_native_rom.c to make the native/bundled/external decision clearer, it's a mess right now.
 - [ ] x11fb: Why does scaling 2x or 3x make such a big performance difference?
 I'm seeing like 22% CPU vs 4%.
+- [ ] Fine-grained access controls for HTTP and Storage.
+Native and Web both.